-The Bachelor of Engineering (BE) program is a professional engineering degree accredited by the Engineering Accreditation Commission of ABET, enables students to specialize within specific engineering disciplines.
-The BE is equivalent to technical degrees such as the Bachelor of Science (BS) degrees at peer institutions.
+The Bachelor of Engineering (BE) is a professional degree accredited by the Engineering Accreditation Commission of ABET and enables students to specialize within specific engineering disciplines.
+Students interested in pursuing the BE must be admitted first as a Dartmouth undergraduate or as a Dual-Degree student from one of our partner institutions.
+Like a Bachelor of Science (BS) or Bachelor of Science in Engineering (BSE) at other institutions, the BE is Thayer's technical degree.